nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 - **Include (Boolean `OR`)** - The **Include** operator performs a set _union_ on the queryset, and is equivalent to a Boolean `OR`.
 Any objects matching the child filter are _included_ (aka _unioned_) with the preceding filter.
 Any filter criteria may match between the filters for member objects to be included in the resultant filter.
 - **Exclude (Boolean `NOT`)** - The **Exclude** operator performs a set _difference_ on the queryset, and is equivalent to a Boolean `NOT`.
 Any objects matching the child filter are _excluded_ (aka _differenced_) from the preceding filter.
 Any matching objects from the child filter will be negated from the members of the resultant filter.

-Using the example group hiearchy from above, let's apply operators and explain how it would work:
+Using the example group hierarchy from above, let's apply operators and explain how it would work:

 ```no-highlight
 parent